tylerwillis/super-tortoise/content/pages/index.md

       This podcast gets pretty wonky about skills and tools, I try to show how people can get better and accomplish impressive things despite being in over their heads at the start.

-      Here are the public episodes.
-Every recording is shared first with a small audience that share common values.
-Because we vet our audience and build trust, guests are able to be vulnerable knowing our audience will be fair to them and their ideas.
+      Every recording is shared first with a small, trusted audience.
+That allows guests to be vulnerable and go off their speaking points.
 In a process that loosely resembles peer review, community members react to episodes and when both they and the guest agree the podcast is worthy, we publish the episode publicly.
     actions: []
     type: section_content
   - section_id: featured-posts